joffreymayer/test-website/content/project/audiophil-dreams/index.md

 ---
-title: Gaining new Customers in the Digital Age
+title: Acquiring new Customers in the Digital Age
 summary: The challenge was to create a website, from scratch, solely with the help of HTML, CSS, Javascript and SEO techniques.
 In the end, I increased this website's traffic from 600 to 2'020 people / month within a time period of about 1 year (for proof, see the PDF).
 tags:
 - Entrepreneurship